zkdev/beerking/frontend/README.md

 ```
 cordova run android --device
 ```
-USB-Debugging must be available on mobile device.
+USB-Debugging must be enabled on mobile device.

 ### __only for developing__:
 ```